 For peanut butter frosting:

-- Melt chocolate and 2 tablespoons of cream in microwave or double boiler.
+- Melt 2 ounces semisweet chocolate and 2 tablespoons cream in the microwave or double boiler.

-- Mix thoroughly with peanut butter and rest of the cream.
+- Mix thoroughly with 1 cup peanut butter and the rest of the cream.

-- If you want a thicker consistency add some powdered sugar, a few tablespoons at a time.
-If it's too thick for your taste add a few tablespoons more cream.
+- If you want a thicker consistency add โ cup powdered sugar, a few tablespoons at a time.

 - Spread on top of the cooled cake with a spatula.